 - Represented Citadel in connection with the restructuring of Colombian airline Avianca Holdings.

 DLA Piper LLP (US) has a relatively unique Latin America practice with a growing number of offices within the region and an expanding group based in the US.
 It also has a sizeable Puerto Rico office, which features several senior New York-qualified lawyers with a significant focus on banking and finance.
 Team growth in Miami and Mexico City has been complemented by new offices in Peru, Chile, Argentina, Colombia and the practice continues to benefit from its close association with Campos Mello Advogados in cooperation with DLA Piper in Brazil.
 The Latin America banking and finance team is particularly prominent in energy and infrastructure finance, syndicated lending, structured finance and securitisation, and debt restructuring.
 It represents a large number of international lenders and Latin American corporate borrowers.
 New York partner William Candelaria is a senior figure in financing and restructuring, particularly in Mexico; he recently advised Mexican EPC company, Arendal, on the financial restructuring of its outstanding debts.
 Gregory Smith and Amala Nath are key names in Washington DC, where they represent a number of agency lenders and DFIs on headline financings in Latin America - particularly in the renewable energy and infrastructure fields; this has included advising regular client IDB Invest on the financing for the deployment of the Mexican Government-sponsored Red Compartida public-private partnership.
 José Sosa-Lloréns is the principal figure in San Juan, Puerto Rico, where he is noted for bank regulatory matters and big-ticket financings.
-Former Miami partner John Murphy has joined Baker McKenzie LLP in February 2020; however, since publication Margarita Oliva Sainz de Aja has moved in the opposite direction, joining the firm's New York office in December 2020.
+Former Miami partner John Murphy departed for Baker McKenzie LLP in February 2020; however, since publication Margarita Oliva Sainz de Aja has moved in the opposite direction, joining the firm's New York office in December 2020.

 ‘Excellent team and very productive.
 They have been able to solve all the issues that we have presented to them and with logical and practical solutions.’